 Most people associated the subject of bone health and common conditions like Osteoporosis with middle aged or senior adults.
 However, leading medical experts report that the most important time to focus on supporting long-term bone health is during childhood.
-The vast majority of the human skeleton’s density develops during puberty so taking proactive steps that help strengthen a child’s bones between the ages of nine and sixteen is crucial for preventing common conditions from developing over time.
+The vast majority of the human skeleton’s density develops during puberty so taking proactive steps that help strengthen a child’s bones to prevent bone fractures between the ages of nine and sixteen is crucial for preventing common conditions from developing over time.
 This concern is shared among orthopedic doctors throughout the county and is leading to more support for utilizing more sophisticated forms of technology that help diagnose and address bone health within kids.

 When To Support Children’s Bone Health